 What changes along with the seasons?
 Plants?
 Animal coats?
 What you wear?
 The weather?
 Sports?
 Students create a 3-D cube to illustrate the highlights of each season.

-Quiz your students to discern what they already know about seasonal changes.
+Quiz your students to discern their knowledge about seasonal changes.
 To supplement their current knowledge, share details about changes that take place with the seasons, either in your area or elsewhere on Earth.
 Which of these changes fascinate them?
 Why do these changes take place?
 When do they happen?
 Select an appropriate picture book to share with the entire class, carefully viewing illustrations as the read progresses.

 Using Crayola® Erasable Colored Pencils, students draw six circles with a diameter about as wide as the span of your fingers.
 Draw a large square inside each circle so that the four corners touch the sides of the circle.
 If students struggle with creating the circles or squares, provide them with templates to trace.

 Students cut out all six circles using Crayola Scissors.
 Erase any extra marks on the outside of the circles.

 Students write the names of two seasons on each of remaining squares.
 Ask students to illustrate those squares, too.

 Demonstrate for students how to bend all edges of the squares upward in order to make four sides.
 Assist students with this step as needed.

 With adult assistance, students place one circle face down on its folded edges.
 Select one edge from each of the four circles and attach them to the edges of the circle facing down with Crayola Glue Sticks.
 Glue edges to adjoining edges to form a rounded square.

-Students compare the scenes chosen to illustrate with those done by your classmates.
+Students compare the scenes chosen to illustrate with those done by classmates.
 There are so many beautiful ways to remember each season!

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.